Exploring QCD matter in extreme conditions with Machine Learning: Heavy-Ion Collisions

 \subsection{Initial States and Collision Geometry}

-Since HIC challenges can be viewed as a type of inverse problems, it is natural to ask whether the initial state of HIC can be extracted from the momentum distribution of the final state hadrons.
-Due to entropy production and information loss, there is no guarantee that the initial state is recoverable from the final state particles' information.
-However, we know for sure that some of the initial state information survives the complex dynamical evolution of strongly coupled matter and is present in the exotic particles of the final state.
-For example, the momentum anisotropies have a strong correlation with the geometric eccentricity of the initial state as well as with the impact parameter.
+Since HIC challenges can be viewed as an inverse problem, it is natural to ask whether the initial state of HIC can be extracted from the momentum distribution of the final state hadrons.
+Unfortunately, due to entropy production and information loss, there is no guarantee that the initial state can be recovered from the final state particles' information.
+However, we do know that some of the initial state information survives the complex dynamical evolution of strongly coupled matter and is present in the exotic particles of the final state.
+For instance, momentum anisotropies have a strong correlation with the geometric eccentricity of the initial state as well as with the impact parameter.
 It is also known that the deformation of the nuclear structure leads to intrinsic collision patterns related to the distributions of the final state charge multiplicity and momentum anisotropy.
-It would also be interesting to know whether other initial state fluctuations as well as correlations are transformed into correlations of final state particles in momentum space.
-E.g., the neutron skin, the nucleon-nucleon correlation, the $\alpha$ clusters in heavy nuclei~\cite{He:2021uko} and the gluon saturation at relativistic energies.
+It would be interesting to explore whether other initial state fluctuations and correlations are transformed into correlations of final state particles in momentum space, such as neutron skin, nucleon-nucleon correlations, $alpha$ clusters in heavy nuclei~\cite{He:2021uko}, and gluon saturation at relativistic energies.